badsyntax/generator-react-seed/README.md

 > A React seed [Yeoman](http://yeoman.io) generator

-This generator will setup a new project using the files from here: https://github.com/badsyntax/react-seed
+This generator will setup a new project using the files from my [react-seed](https://github.com/badsyntax/react-seed) project.

 ## Getting Started